rule

 Text 10

-The Supreme Lord of the Spirit of pure existence had, by a plenary portion, o killer of the enemy, appeared for explaining the truth of Sânkhya [the analytic of yoga] so that one may know of the independent unborn one.
+The Supreme Lord of the Spirit of pure existence had, by a plenary portion, o killer of the enemy, appeared for explaining the truth of Sânkhya [the analytic of yoga] so that one may know of the Independent Unborn One.
 (Vedabase)

 Text 11

 With a pure heart in worship of the Ultimate and glad about His intended activities is it the following that was spoken to Kardama and Devahûti.
+(Vedabase)

 Text 12